 This is a guest post from Y2Y supporter Zackary Banegas.
 Zack is a member of Kumeyaay Nation near San Diego, California, but moved to British Columbia, in part of the Yellowstone-to-Yukon region a few years ago.
-He wanted to share some of the reasons he supports protecting the Columbia Headwaters and our mission to connect and protect habitat so that people and nature thrive.
+He wanted to share some of the reasons he supports protecting the Upper Columbia and our mission to connect and protect habitat so that people and nature thrive.

 My people’s culture has always had a natural affinity to nature and the land around us.
 Generations that have come before us observed the patterns of the ecosystem as well as migrations.